A History of the University of Saint Mary

-The origins of today's University of Saint Mary date back to the mid-19th century and an unassuming frontier academy for young women.
-From its humble beginnings, USM has grown from boarding academy to a women’s junior college to what it is today: a fully accredited university with three locations, dozens of undergraduate programs, graduate degrees, online offerings, and, now, a doctorate level program.
+The Saint Mary story begins with an unassuming frontier academy for young women in the mid-19th century.
+From its humble beginnings, USM has grown from boarding academy to a women’s junior college to what it is today: a fully accredited university with two on-ground locations, dozens of undergraduate programs, graduate degrees, online offerings, and, now, a doctorate level program.

 The Sisters of Charity, the founders and sponsors of the University of Saint Mary, settled in Leavenworth, Kan., in 1858 longing for a location to serve the “wild frontier."
 Within days of their arrival in Kansas' first city, the sisters began teaching boys and girls in the area — a tradition that continues today.